reallymello/nightwatchTutorials/dropDowns/README.md

 1) Clone the repository
 2) Run *npm install* from the command line in the root folder.
 3) Start the example application using *npm run dev*
-4) Run the tests ahainst the example application using *npm run test*
+4) In another terminal run the tests against the example application using *npm run test*